Experience and Expertise

-In the afternoon at 3:30pm, your Fresco Tour guides meet and greet you at your Orientation Meeting.
+In the afternoon, your Fresco Tour guides meet and greet you at your Orientation Meeting.
 Afterwards, our local guide takes us on visit of León's magnificent Gothic Cathedral, whose stained glass windows have led people to say that it is made of more glass than stone.
 We finish our evening with a meal fit for the kings!

 León to Iron Cross to SarriaAccommodations: Sarria (B, L, D) / Walking: 9 KMs or 6 miles

 After breakfast, we hop in the van and set our eyes on the Iron Cross or Cruz de Ferro, where pilgrims ask for protection while on their journey.
 In keeping with the long-standing tradition, make sure to bring a stone to leave at the foot of the cross.
 After lunch, we continue our journey to the mountaintop village of O Cebreiro to learn about the famous miracle that took place here in the 15th century.
 Finally, we unwind at our accommodations for the evening.

 Sarria to FerreirosAccommodations: Sarria (B, L, D) / Walking: 14 KMs or 9 miles

 As we leave the market town of Sarria, make sure to keep an eye out for the ruins of Celtic castros hiding in the vegetation along the Camino.
 Our destination today is the 100 km marker, a milestone (or kmstone!) for the millions of pilgrims who have traversed this same spot during the last millennium.
 We return to our hotel for a rest before heading to the Benedictine Monastery of Samos and a wonderful dinner of local fare.

-Ferreiros to GonzarAccommodations: Portomarin (B, L, D) / Walking: 17 KMs or 11 miles
+Ferreiros to GonzarAccommodations: Portomarín (B, L, D) / Walking: 16 KMs or 10 miles